Week 6 (Sep. 29 Oct. 1, 2, 3 )

 Laboratory: Magneto-electric induction (Ex.
 25.2).
 In this lab exercise, we will study the induction of electrical currents by magnets (both permanent magnets and electro-magnets).
 You will need a sensitive galvanometer (micro-ampere scale), a bar magnet, a set of nested coils, a low-voltage power supply, and some connecting wires.
 Here are the basic steps to the lab (see the lab description in ASG for more details).
 Be sure to document each part with clear and correct drawings and concise explanations.

 1. Calibrate your galvanometer using a power supply, some patch cords, and yourself.
+That is: use your own body as the current-limiting resistance in the circuit.
+Become part of the resistance!

 Chapter 25 (3 videos):